 It may be in the morning, afternoon or even during dinner, but Canadians can’t get through a day without hearing from an Air Duct Cleaning telemarketer.

-Shockingly, a number of air duct cleaning businesses are aware of the flood in calls because they actually hired foreign call centers to bring in the business.
+Shockingly, many air duct cleaning businesses are aware of the flood in calls because they hired foreign call centers to bring in the business.

 In “March 2015, for example, nine companies in the Greater Toronto Area were linked to illegal calls about duct cleaning that contravened telemarketing laws set out by the CRTC, the government agency responsible for rulings related to the Canadian telecommunications industry.
 Although all nine received hefty fines and were publicly named by the CRTC, the damage they caused to the legitimate duct cleaning industry was significant,” reported The Record.

 Likely a result of scams such as this one, 87% of consumers think unidentified calls are fraud, according to Hiya’s 2023 State of The Call Report.

 Air duct cleaning: what you need to know

 Air ducts serve as the vital connectors between your heating and air conditioning system and the rooms in your home.
 While they may occasionally accumulate dirt, dust, and allergens, significant build-up that can pose health concerns is relatively uncommon.

 The EPA recommends considering professional air duct cleaning services under the following circumstances: